towardthesea/karma/README.md

 KARMA
 =====

-Contain modules for experimenting affordance learning with the iCub.
+Modules for experimenting affordance learning with the iCub.

 ## Installation